hafs-community/HAFS/docs/UsersGuide/source/Glossary.rst

    data assimilation
       Data assimilation is the process of combining observations, model data, and error statistics to achieve the best estimate of the state of a system.
 One of the major sources of error in weather and climate forecasts is uncertainty related to the initial conditions that are used to generate future predictions.
 Even the most precise instruments have a small range of unavoidable measurement error, which means that tiny measurement errors (e.g., related to atmospheric conditions and instrument location) can compound over time.
 These small differences result in very similar forecasts in the short term (i.e., minutes, hours), but they cause widely divergent forecasts in the long term.
 Errors in weather and climate forecasts can also arise because models are imperfect representations of reality.
 Data assimilation systems seek to mitigate these problems by combining the most timely observational data with a "first guess" of the atmospheric state (usually a previous forecast) and other sources of data to provide a "best guess" analysis of the atmospheric state to start a weather or climate simulation.
 When combined with an "ensemble" of model runs (many forecasts with slightly different conditions), data assimilation helps predict a range of possible atmospheric states, giving an overall measure of uncertainty in a given forecast.

+   DATM
+      DATM is the *Data Atmosphere* component of :term:`CDEPS`.
+It uses static atmospheric forcing files (derived from observations or previous atmospheric model runs) instead of output from an active atmospheric model.
+This reduces the complexity and computational cost associated with coupling to an active atmospheric model.
+The *Data Atmosphere* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update ocean and/or sea ice fields in a coupled model.
+In general, use of DATM in place of an active atmospheric component can be appropriate when users are running a coupled model and only want certain components of the model to be active.
+More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/versions/master/html/datm.html>`__.

+   DOCN
+      DOCN is the *Data Ocean* component of :term:`CDEPS`.
+It uses static ocean forcing files (derived from observations or previous ocean model runs) instead of output from an active ocean model.
+This reduces the complexity and computational cost associated with coupling to an active ocean model.
+The *Data Ocean* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update atmospheric fields in a coupled model.
+In general, use of DOCN in place of :term:`MOM6` or :term:`HYCOM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
+More information about DOCN is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/versions/master/html/docn.html>`__.

    dycore
    dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.

+   ESMF
+      `Earth System Modeling Framework <https://earthsystemmodeling.org/docs/release/latest/ESMF_usrdoc/>`__.
+The ESMF defines itself as "a suite of software tools for developing high-performance, multi-component Earth science modeling applications."
+It is a community-developed software infrastructure for building and coupling models.

    FV3
       The Finite-Volume Cubed-Sphere :term:`dynamical core` (dycore).
 Developed at NOAA's `Geophysical